Midageproject/midageproject/README.md

+> Disclaimer: Symbols here are just whatever I could find on internet archive and offsets probably wont fit 1:1 on other binaries.
+Please create an issue if you got any other .SYM file

 # Project Mid-age

 This project aims to collect and index technical details about Windows 9x internals — kernel structures, drivers, obscure edge cases — all in one place.
 The goal is to reduce reliance on scattered sources and preserve knowledge ahead of Windows 95's 30th anniversary.